openstack/nova/doc/source/admin/configuration/schedulers.rst

 ``max_instances_per_host`` value.
 If the per-aggregate value is not found, the value falls back to the global setting.
 If the host is in more than one aggregate and thus more than one value is found, the minimum value will be used.

-For information about how to use this filter, see :ref:`host-aggregates`.
-See also :ref:`NumInstancesFilter`.
+Refer to :doc:`/admin/aggregates` and :ref:`NumInstancesFilter` for more information.

+.. _AggregateRamFilter:

 AggregateRamFilter
 ------------------